llabiod/l.labiod.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti 吳恩達
+title: Lazhar Labiod

 # Full name (for SEO)
-first_name: Alice
+first_name: Lazhar
-last_name: Bighetti
+last_name: Labiod

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Professor of Machine Learning/ Data Science

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: Paris Cité
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)